tanwasp/LunchBox-Android/intellij/doc/use_cases/manage-account.md

-# Manage Account
+# Manage Account (Casual)

 ## 1. Primary actor and goals

-__User__: Wants to change their account settings.
+* __User__: Wants to change their account settings.
 Wants to change their privacy setting, change their displayed name, set a profile picture, or delete their account.

 ## 2. Other stakeholders and their goals